Conversational AI for Lingerie Retail @Brarista

 Working in a fast-paced, resource-tight environment taught me to distinguish deal-breakers from “nice-to-haves.”
 Weighing user value against development cost became part of my design judgement, helping focus our efforts where they mattered most.

-Research surfaced the core design challenge at Brarista: building a lingerie shopping assistant that could live quietly inside each retailer’s site while still earning end-user trust in a category where expertise is deeply human.
+The core design challenge at Brarista was to build a lingerie shopping assistant that could live quietly inside each retailer’s site while still earning end-user trust in a category where expertise is deeply human.
 The design had to adapt to every brand environment it entered without dissolving its own logic, which was a new design problem for me.

 Three forces shaped what the product could realistically be:

-• Retailer ecosystems: the aesthetic and technical rules of Shopify, Wix, BigCommerce, and each client site.
+Retailer ecosystems: the aesthetic and technical rules of each client site.

 Within these constraints, my work moved across three intertwined layers: